 A United Effort

 This has led America and United Airlines (UA) to respond by providing resources to a country that is without.
-Donated by the US-India chamber of commerce DFW, 20 ventilators were transported by UA from Chicago to Delhi on flight UA898, 29 April.
+As stated by UA on Twitter, supplies were donated by the US-India chamber of commerce DFW.
+A total of 20 ventilators were transported by UA from Chicago to Delhi on flight UA898, 29 April.
 30 more have since been transported to reach the total agreement of 50 and more medical supplies are to come.
 UA say that this is ‘‘the first of several efforts we will be taking to support India.’’

 [UA workers in discussion] | © [United Airlines]